SeSE: Black-Box Uncertainty Quantification for Large Language Models Based on Structural Information Theory: Experiments

-{Table~\ref{table:sentence_results}} summarizes the sentence-length experimental results across various datasets and LLMs.
-The results show that SeSE consistently outperforms strong baselines across different model families (Llama-3 and Qwen-3) and parameter scales (ranging from 3B to 70B).
-For example, with Llama-3.1-8B, SeSE achieves improvements of {15.3\%} in AUROC and {14.4\%} in AURAC compared with the base SE baseline.
+\paragraph{Short-form Results} Table~\ref{table:sentence_results} summarizes the short-form experimental results across various datasets and LLMs.
+The results show that SeSE consistently outperforms strong white-box method SGD and the supervised baseline ER across different model families (Llama-3.1 and Qwen-3) and parameter scales (ranging from 3B to 70B).
+In particular, with Llama-3.1-8B, SeSE achieves improvements of {15.3\%} in AUROC and {14.4\%} in AURAC compared with the SE baseline.
 On average across the five LLMs, SeSE significantly surpasses all entropy-based baselines.
-Relative to KLE, a recent refinement of SE, SeSE achieves an average improvement of {3.5\%} in AUROC and {3.0\%} in AURAC.
+Compared to KLE, a recent refinement of SE, SeSE achieves an average improvement of {3.5\%} in AUROC and {3.0\%} in AURAC.
 The LN-PE performs the worst, as it computes average predictive entropy solely from token-sequence probabilities, thereby conflating semantic and lexical uncertainty.
 Although KLE attempts to use the von Neumann graph entropy of semantic graph kernels to mitigate the one-cut semantic equivalence limitation of SE, it still performs semantic analysis at a single, non-hierarchical abstraction level.
-In contrast, SeSE constructs hierarchical semantic abstractions, enabling more precise modeling of uncertainty across multiple semantic levels.
-The substantial improvement in AURAC indicates that SeSE provides finer discrimination of nuanced uncertainties.
-Moreover, SeSE also achieves better performance than advanced white-box methods without modifying LLMs’ internal architecture or introducing additional components.
+In contrast, SeSE constructs hierarchical semantic abstractions, enabling more precise modeling of uncertainty across multiple semantic levels and providing finer discrimination of nuanced uncertainties.
+Importantly, SeSE works in a zero-resource manner, which does not require external databases or additional training.
+The comparison of computational cost are provided in Appendix~\ref{sec:compare_resource}